antosomzi/traffic-sign-app/README.md

 ### 1. Upload Recording

 1. Navigate to `http://localhost:5000`
-2. Drag-and-drop or select a ZIP file
+2. Drag-and-drop or select a folder containing your `.mp4` and GPS `.csv` files, organized in the required structure (see below).
+3. The folder will be automatically zipped client-side (store mode, equivalent to `zip -0`) before being sent to the server.
-3. Click "Upload and Validate"
+4. Click "Upload and Validate".
-4. The system will:
+5. The system will:
-   - Extract the archive
+  - Extract the received zip
   - Validate the folder structure
-   - Queue a Celery task if valid
+  - Launch the pipeline if the structure is correct

 ### 2. Monitor Processing